OpenCombine/OpenCombine/README.md

 > NOTE: Before starting to work on some feature, please consult the [GitHub project](https://github.com/broadwaylamb/OpenCombine/projects/2) to make sure that nobody's already making progress on the same feature!
 If not, then please create a draft PR to indicate that you're beginning your work.

+#### Releasing a new version

+1. Create a new branch from master and call it `release/<major>.<minor>.<patch>`.
+1. Replace the usages of the old version in `README.md` with the new version (make sure to check the [Swift Package Manager](#swift-package-manager) and [CocoaPods](#cocoapods) sections).
+1. Bump the version in `OpenCombine.podspec`, `OpenCombineDispatch.podspec` and `OpenCombineFoundation.podspec`.
+In the latter two you will also need to set the `spec.dependency "OpenCombine"` property to the **previous** version.
+Why?
+Because otherwise the `pod lib lint` command that we run on our regular CI will fail when validating the `OpenCombineDispatch` and `OpenCombineFoundation` podspecs, since the dependencies are not yet in the trunk.
+If we set the dependencies to the previous version (which is already in the trunk), everything will be fine.
+This is purely to make the CI work.
+The clients will not experience any issues, since the version is specified as `>=`.
+1. Create a pull request to master for the release branch and make sure the CI passes.
+1. Merge the pull request.
+1. In the GitHub web interface on the [releases](https://github.com/broadwaylamb/OpenCombine/releases) page, click the **Draft a new release** button.
+1. The **Tag version** and **Release title** fields should be filled with the version number.
+1. The description of the release should be consistent with the previous releases.
+It is a good practice to divide the description into several sections: additions, bugfixes, known issues etc. Also, be sure to mention the nicknames of the contributors of the new release.
+1. Publish the release.
+1. Switch to the master branch and pull the changes.
+1. Push the release to CocoaPods trunk.
+For that, execute the following commands:

+    ```
+    pod trunk push OpenCombine.podspec --verbose --allow-warnings
+    pod trunk push OpenCombineDispatch.podspec --verbose --allow-warnings
+    pod trunk push OpenCombineFoundation.podspec --verbose --allow-warnings
+    ```

+   Note that you need to be one of the owners of the pod for that.

 #### GYB

 Some publishers in OpenCombine (like `Publishers.MapKeyPath`, `Publishers.Merge`) exist in several